cljfx/cljfx/README.md

 Internal list of ideas to explore:

-- missing observable maps: Scene's getMnemonics and getAccelerators
+- missing observable maps: Scene's getMnemonics
 - `:row-factory` in tree-view/tree-table-view should be similar to cell factories
 - make exceptions more informative